algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 > Note that PyPi the diagram above represents the existing distribution model for AlgoKit CLI prone to environment-specific bugs.

+The scope of this ADR only concerns the packaging for the CLI.
+The distribution via `snap`, `winget` and etc will be handled separately/in-parallel after decision and implementation of this ADR is in place.

 ## Requirements

 - The native binaries should be easy to maintain and understand from a CI/CD deployment perspective.